CollaboratingPlatypus/PetaPoco/README.markdown

 ### Documentation

-For configuration documentation, code examples, and other general usage information, [read the docs]
+For configuration documentation, code examples, and other general usage information, [see the docs].

 ### Add-ons